List of nomadic peoples: Peripatetic

 Peripatetic nomads offer the skills of a craft or trade to the settled populations among whom they travel.
 They are the most common remaining nomadic peoples in industrialized nations.
 Most, or all, of the following ethnonyms probably do not correspond to one community; many are locally or regionally used (sometimes as occupational names), others are used only by group members, and still others are used pejoratively only by outsiders.
 Most peripatetic nomads have traditions that they originate from South Asia.
 In India there are said to be home of over two hundred such groups.
 Many peripatetic groups in Iran, Afghanistan and Turkey still speak dialects of Indo-Aryan, such as the Ghorbati.
-There is also academic scholarship that connects European Romany groups with India.
+There is also academic scholarship that connects European Romany groups with Ireland.